UGANDA CORONAVIRUS TRAVEL STANDARD OPERATING PROCEDURES COVID-19 TRAVEL SAFARI SOP’s IN UGANDA (SOP’S).

 - Reduce the number of objects on board.
 Limit the quantity of your luggage when you’re traveling to only what is appropriate for your trip.

-Prime Uganda Safaris & Tours operate exclusively with hotels and safari lodges that have proved to be compliant with the standards of the WHO, UTB, and Ministry of Tourism to safeguard the health of our clients.
+Prime Uganda Safaris & Tours operate exclusively with hotels and safari lodges that have proved to be compliant with the standards of the World Health Organization (WHO), Uganda Hotel Owners Association (UHOA), and Ministry of Tourism, Wildlife and Antiquities (MTWA) to safeguard the health of our clients.

 - Upon arrival, safety protocols will be clarified to visitors and how they are being practiced by the lodge or hotel to prevent the spread of coronavirus if an individual is found to be sick.